 Rent it out for $1300

-As you can see, you have the ability of owning a home to rent out, AND still live in Vancouver (because who wants to commute anyway?!) as long as you cut costs somewhere in your current situation… which I propose to be your car.
+As you can see, you have the ability to own a home to rent out, AND still live in Vancouver (because who wants to commute anyway?!) as long as you cut costs somewhere in your current situation… which I propose to be your car.
 It’s actually a cheaper scenario.
 If you cut out the car and still buy a home to rent out.
 The difference is a savings of $260 per month.

 Imagine if you are able to save that $260 along with the usual savings amount, you can save up to buy a second home quicker.